 RBENV_VERSION=2.x.x rbenv exec gem install rails --version 5.2.3 --no-document

 Step 6 - Install a database

 Step 7 - Pick an IDE

-- RubyMine is awesome if you're familiar with IntelliJ or PyCharm.
+- RubyMine is fantastic if you're familiar with IntelliJ or PyCharm.

 brew cask install rubymine

-- RadRails is good for developers familiar with Eclipse.
+- RadRails is suitable for developers familiar with Eclipse.